joudisinjab/mini-projects/Electronics Database Analysis/README.md

 # Electronics Database Analysis
 ---
-This repository contains a set of SQL queries used to analyze and retrieve data from the electronicsdb database.
+This folder contains a set of SQL queries used to analyze and retrieve data from the electronicsdb database.

 ---
 ## Assignment Overview